Sri Peddamma Thalli Temple: Etymology

-The word "Peddamma", which consists of two separate words Pedda and Amma, literally mean 'Mother of Mothers' or "The Supreme Mother".
+The word "Peddamma", which consists of two separate words, Pedda and Amma, literally means 'Mother of Mothers' or "The Supreme Mother".
 She is one of the 11 forms of Village Deities and is known as The Supreme most.

-The Temple is a must-visit during the Bonaalu festival which occurs during June–July every year.
-People offer their prayers and sacrifices to The Mother round the year, and The Mother is known to shower her blessings on each and every devotee who offers her prayers.
+She is associated with the Vedic goddess Sachi.

 The two mega events of this goddess namely Mahotsavam and Rathotsavam will be celebrated in February.

 Deities in temple

-Peddamma temple has couple of small temples beside the main temple.
+Peddamma temple has a few small temples beside the main temple.